 When you lie down, your spine should maintain a similar position as when you’re standing.
-When people sleep on the wrong surface, their spine tends to jut out or collapse in at unnatural angles.
-If you wake up sore or stiff in the morning, it could be your mattress’s fault.
-However, with memory foam, the contouring effects allow the spine to maintain its natural shape.
+If people sleep on the wrong surface, their spine tends to jut out or collapse at unnatural angles.
+If you wake up sore or stiff in the morning, it could be your mattress’ fault.
+With memory foam, the contouring effects can help the spine to maintain its natural shape.

 The best way to test your bed to see if it allows for proper alignment is to lie down on your side and have someone take a picture of you from behind.
 If you’d prefer to work alone, then set a timer on your smartphone’s camera and take a picture that way.

 Then, take a look at the angle of your spine.
-It should be a nearly perfectly horizontal line.
-If your hips and shoulders are raised up or sinking down, then you know it’s time for a different bed.
+It should be a nearly perfect horizontal line.
+If your hips and shoulders are raised or sinking, then you know it’s time for a different bed.

-People looking into this type of mattress should make sure they get one that has the proper density.
-If it’s too firm or soft, you’ll miss out on the benefit of proper spinal alignment.
+People looking into this type of mattress should make sure they get one that has the proper density and good support layers to keep the spine neutral.
 As a general rule, the higher the foam density, the firmer the mattress.
-All mattress companies and web sites will specify what the density specs are.
+All mattress companies and websites will specify what the density specs are.
 Look for something that’s at least 3.5, if not closer to 5.0.